typst/typst/tests/typ/compiler/ops.typ

 #test((a: 1) + (b: 2, c: 3), (a: 1, b: 2, c: 3))

 ---
-// Error: 3-26 value is too big or too small
+// Error: 3-26 value is too large
 #(9223372036854775807 + 1)

 ---